Maid Marian

 Maid Marian is the heroine of the Robin Hood legend in English folklore, often taken to be his lover.
-She is not mentioned in the early, medieval versions of the legend, but was the subject of at least two plays by 1600.
-In the tales her history and circumstances are varied, though she generally is shown as being given high respect in Robin’s circle for her courage and independence as well as her beauty and loyalty.
+She is not mentioned in the early, medieval versions of the legend, but stemmed from a different May Day tradition that was the subject of at least two plays by 1600.
+After joining the Robin Hood legends, in the tales her history and circumstances are varied, though she generally is shown as being given high respect in Robin's circle for her courage and independence as well as her beauty and loyalty.

 History

 Robin Hood and Marian in their Bower (1912).
 Maid Marian wears a Tyrolean hat and carries a hunting horn.

+May Day

 Maid Marian (or Marion) is never mentioned in any of the earliest extant ballads of Robin Hood.
 She appears to have been a character in May Games festivities (held during May and early June although it could be rarely held mid June, most commonly around Whitsun) and is sometimes associated with the Queen or Lady of May or May Day.
 In The Quest for Robin Hood, Jim Lees suggests that Maid Marian was originally a personification of the Virgin Mary.

 Both a "Robin" and a "Marian" character were associated with May Day by the 15th century, but these figures were apparently part of separate traditions; the Marian of the May Games is likely derived from the French tradition of a shepherdess named Marion and her shepherd lover Robin, recorded in Adam de la Halle's Le Jeu de Robin et Marion, circa 1283.
 It isn't clear if there was an association of the early "outlaw" character of Robin Hood and the early "May Day" character Robin, but they did become identified, and associated with the "Marian" character, by the 16th century.
 Alexander Barclay, writing in c.
 1500, refers to "some merry fytte of Maid Marian or else of Robin Hood".
 Marian remained associated with May Day celebrations even after the association of Robin Hood with May Day had again faded.

 The early Robin Hood is also given a "shepherdess" love interest, in Robin Hood's Birth, Breeding, Valor, and Marriage (Child Ballad 149), his sweetheart is "Clorinda the Queen of the Shepherdesses".
 Clorinda survives in some later stories as an alias of Marian.
 Francis James Child notes that the early mentions of Friar Tuck (another May Games character) are in association with Marian.
 By the mid 16th century the May Games had become increasingly bawdy, and in one play Robin even gives Marian to Friar Tuck as a concubine: "She is a trul of trust, to serue a frier at his lust/a prycker a prauncer a terer of shetes/a wagger of ballockes when other men slepes."